 The thunderous cacophony of pulse rifle gunfire around me had already become muffled and stale to my oversaturated ears.
 Distant.
 Uninvolving.
-While my military focus had been so intense just moments before I took cover behind this wreck of an old Buick, my concentration had suddenly broken down on me without warning, taking a momentary break from the chaos and leaving me to fend for myself in the hostile warzone of Old Chicago.
+While my military focus had been so intense just moments before I took cover behind this wreck of an old Buick…my concentration had suddenly broken down on me without warning, taking a momentary break from the chaos and leaving me to fend for myself in the hostile warzone of Old Chicago.

-I watch as small chunks of debris fall into the puddles of mud all around me.
-I double check my ammunition levels, simultaneously running a diagnostic on my cyber-synthetic suit to make sure that I had enough fuel and battery power to jump back into the battle with my teammates once I gave my mechanic parts a moment to cool down and recover.
+I watch as small chunks of debris fall into the puddles and mud all around me.
+I double check my ammunition levels, simultaneously running a diagnostic on my cyber-synthetic suit to make sure that I had enough fuel and power to jump back into the battle with my teammates once I gave my mechanic parts a moment to cool down and recover.
 No time for emotion.
 No time for fatigue.
 ‘Get up, Roland!’
 I told myself.
 ‘GET UP!!!’

 “God’s Gift!!!
 Are you online???”
 Came a message from HeriTech.
 She sounded stressed out, but her cyber armor seemed to still be fully in tact, so her communications came through loud and clear.
 “TALK to me, Roland!”

 Catching my breath, I answered. “‘God’s Gift’ is online!
 I’m a go!”